JoshuaJB/AI1020_LAB_1/instructions.md

 ### Step 5: Open your first file in vim
 - Type: `vim headers.c`
 - Use arrow keys to move around and read the content
-- When you're ready to leave: Type `:q` and press Enter
+- When you're ready to leave: Type Esc (to ensure you're in normal mode) `:q` and press Enter

 ### Step 6: Copy the headers to your final program
 - Make sure you're in the part1 folder (type `pwd` to check)